yueqianw/tuneMap/readme.md

 TuneScape is an web application that generates music compositions based on locations and their images.
 By combining Google Maps integration, AI-powered image analysis, and advanced music generation technology, users can explore the world and create location-inspired melodies.

+For music generation, we have implemented two different approaches.
+For details about the other method, please check the main branch.

 ###  Key Features

 - **Interactive Map Interface**: Seamless Google Maps integration with location search, filtering, and selection